 I am happy to present this week’s market commentary written by FormulaFolio Investments.
 The goal is to give our clients and friends a simple way to see everything they need to know about the financial markets on a weekly basis, in 5 minutes or less.
 After all, investing should be simple, not complicated.

-Equities: Broad equity markets finished the week positive with small-cap US stocks experiencing the largest gains.
-S&P 500 sectors finished the week mostly positive as cyclical sectors generally outperformed defensive sectors.
+Equities: Broad equity markets finished the week mixed as large-cap US stocks experienced the largest gains and small-cap US stocks experienced losses.
+S&P 500 sectors finished the week mixed as cyclical sectors generally outperformed defensive sectors.

-So far in 2017 technology, healthcare, and utilities are the strongest performers while energy and telecommunications are the only sectors with negative performance year-to-date.
+So far in 2017 technology, healthcare, and financials are the strongest performers while energy and telecommunications are the only sectors with negative performance year-to-date.

 Indices are mostly positive for 2017, with equity markets leading the way while commodities and bonds lag behind.